 When you upload your parts, our DfM tool will search for any internal corners that are not machinable with standard end-mill tools, due to the diameter of the cutter.
 To machine these features, a more expensive process, such as EDM, must be used.
 If required for your part, you can make EDM an explicit requirement in your technical drawing.

 Our DfM tools will also detect walls that are thinner than a material-dependent threshold, and therefore require time consuming cutting routines or alternative manufacturing processes, that increase the cost of your parts.
 An update of the design is therefore highly recommended to keep costs lower.

 Thin walls can be unmachinable, as these features are likely to break during manufacturing due to the cutting forces.
 For CNC machining the recommended minimum wall thickness is 0.8 mm for metals and 1.5 mm for plastics.
 All features must have a height to width aspect ratio smaller than 4.

 Walls that exceed these guidelines will be manufactured using special and more expensive tooling or EDM.

 Get instant DfM feedback on your CNC parts by uploading them to the 3D Hubs platform.

-Learn more about how to optimize your design for CNC machining with 15 practical design tips in the CNC Cost Reduction Check List.
+Learn more about how to optimize your design for CNC machining with 15 practical design tips from our CNC Cost Reduction Checklist.